The Belt and Road Initiative – Separating Myth from FactVIEW EVENT DETAILS

 Markus Herrmann, Director at Sinolytics LLC as well as Co-Head of the Asia program of the Swiss Forum of Foreign Policy.

 This event is co-hosted by Credit Suisse.

 Bruno Maçães is a Non-Resident Senior Fellow at the RDCY and a Senior Advisor at Flint Global in London.
 He was the Portuguese European Affairs Minister from 2013-2015, and was decorated by Spain and Romania for his services to government.
 He received his doctorate in political science from Harvard University, and was a research fellow at the American Enterprise Institute in Washington and Carnegie in Brussels.
 He has written for the Financial Times, Politico, The Guardian and Foreign Affairs, and appears regularly on CNN, the BBC, Bloomberg, Al-Jazeera and CCTV.
-His book on the new geopolitics, The Dawn of Eurasia, was published in January 2018 in the United Kingdom, in August 2018 in the United States and will be published in China in early 2019.
+He is the author of Belt and Road: The Sinews of Chinese Power and The Dawn of Eurasia.

 Markus Herrmann, a Swiss-Chinese, moved from working in corporate governmental affairs in the Chinese market to taking a broader policy research interest in China.
 Currently, he is the Co-Head of the Asia program of the Swiss Forum of Foreign Policy (SFFP), focusing on China’s foreign policy with the BRI as a research priority.
 Moreover, he is a Director at Sinolytics LLC providing political analysis-based China management consulting.
 He is also the Europe Advisor to Caixin Media and a former Visiting Fellow at the Mercator Institute for China Studies (Merics).

 Asia Society Switzerland proudly presents the following Knowledge Partners for this event: